Dublin Castle: Towers

-Operation

-Dublin Castle is maintained and managed by the Office of Public Works (OPW).

 Popular media

-Film

 Dublin Castle has appeared in numerous films including Barry Lyndon, Michael Collins, Becoming Jane and The Medallion, as well as the television series The Tudors, where it doubles as the Vatican in the pilot.

-Festivals

 Part of Dublin Castle appears on the cover of the Jandek album Khartoum Variations.

-Fiction

 In George Moore's A Drama in Muslin, Dublin Castle appears in a number of chapters as the venue for high society events associated with the Viceroy and the British administration in Dublin.